-- (4) At Kongara Village, the people were to know interesrted about Local Government Council rather than Independence of Bougainville District.
-Ex-Councillor SOMA is an old man and was villing to see a new Councillor DODOI to carry out his duties and make ward MARIGA, KONGARA and MATSUNKE a better place to live in.
-I explained to the people the aims, functions and advantages of having Local Government Council.
-Anewly elected member, Councillor DODOI who said that it is the duty of the Council to see that its people for Independence because it is Local Covernment looking after the affairs of the local people more closely than Central Government.
+(4) At Kongara Village, the people were interested to know about Local Government Council rather than Independence of Bougainville District.
+Ex-Councillor SOMA is an old man and was willing to see a new Councillor DODOI to carry out his duties and make ward MARIGA, KONGARA and MATSUNKE a better place to live in.
+I explained to the people the aims, functions ad advantages of having Local Government Council.
+A newly elected member, Councillor DODOI who said that it is the duty of the Council to see that its people is ready for Independence because it is Local Government looking after the affairs of the local people more closely than Central Government.
 He went on to say that BANA Local Government Council is fairly young and its tax rate is very low and shows that we (people of Banoni/Nagovisi) are not ready for Independence.
-Nobody in this ward asked any question on Independence of Bougainville District. - the aims, work, reasons and the advantages of Local Government Councilsin the Territory of Papua and New Guinea as well, in the Banoni/Nagovisi area.
+Nobody in this ward asked any question on Independence of Bougainville District.
+(5) At MOSIGETA much time was given in explaining the aims, work, reasons and the advantages of Local Government [Government] Councilsin [Councils in] the Territory of Papua and New Guinea as well as in the Banoni/Nagovisi area.
 The reason for this was that some people of the non-Council villages of BOKU, PIKIE and RAVORO attended election to observe.
 This was the opportunity for me to talk to the people of non-Council area about the Local Government Council.
-Current Councillor SIMIKA openly expressed his opinoin that the we are not ready for Independence.
-His reasons were that there are still more people outside the Local Government Council, local people are not yet qualify for higher positions in the Administration and that they have not enough money to run the country.
-No further comment made by the people. - was held because Mr. Karnon, Regional Health Inspector for Council Health Committees in the New Guinea Island Region, who gave speech after the announcement of the election results.
-I gave explained aims, work and importance of Local Government Council during my talks on pre-election.
-No discussions hold after the speech made by Mr. Karnon as it was getting late towards the evening.
+Current Councillor SIMIKA openly expressed his opinoin [opinion] that the we are not ready for Independence.
+His reasons were that - there are still more people outside the Local Government Council, local people are not yet qualify for higher positions in the Administration and that they have not enough money to run the country.
+No further comment made by the people.

+(6) At the Council Chambers, BERETEMBA, no discussion was held because Mr. Karnon, Regional Health Inspector for Council health Committees in the New Guinea island Region, who gave speech after the announcement of the election results.
+I gave explained aims, work and importance of Local Government Council during my talks on pre-election.No discussions held after the speech made by Mr. Karnon as it was getting late towards the evening.
 This is one of the places where no discussions was held on the Independence of the Bougainville District.